gpsctl - control the modes of a GNSS receiver

-gpsctl can switch a dual-mode GPS between NMEA and vendor-binary modes.
-It can also be used to set the device baudrate.
+gpsctl can switch a dual-mode GNSS receiver between NMEA and vendor-binary modes.
+It can also be used to set the device baud rate.
 Note: Not all devices have these capabilities.

-If you have only one GPS attached to your machine, and gpsd is running, it is not necessary to specify the device; gpsctl does its work through gpsd, which will locate it for you.
+If you have only one GNSS receiver attached to your machine, and gpsd is running, it is not necessary to specify the device; gpsctl does its work through gpsd, which will locate it for you.

 When gpsd is not running, the device specification is required, and you will need to be running as root or be a member of the device’s owning group in order to have write access to the device.
 On many Unix variants the owning group will be named 'dialout'.

 Running under sudo will cause some loss of functionality.

 Display program usage and exit.

 Put the GNSS receiver into native (binary) mode.

 Change the receivers’s cycle time.
 Units are seconds.
 Note, most receivers have a fixed cycle time of 1 second.

 Generate the packet from any other arguments specified and ship it to standard output instead of the device.
 This switch can be used with the -t option without specifying a device.
 Note: the packet data for a binary prototype will be raw, not ASCII-ized in any way.